 Watch out!
 The government-subsidized artists in the San Francisco Bay Area are coming!
 As this news article explains, Bay Area artists are not happy about Pacific Legal Foundation’s recent legal challenge to the City of Oakland’s compelled public art ordinance.
 The ordinance forces new developers to put public art on their property or hand over cash so the City can put art on its own property, before developers get permission to build.
 This mandate applies to new residential as well as commercial projects.
 All required art must be done by local Oakland artists chosen from a list approved by City bureaucrats.

-This is a great make-work program for local designers doing work like this or this.
+This is a great make-work program for local designers doing work like industrial-oakland or this.
 So, it is not too surprising that some in the artist community rushed to the City’s defense when PLF filed its lawsuit on behalf of the Builders Industry Association of the Bay Area and threatened the artists’ new cash cow.

 It is, however, a bit illogical.
 PLF’s lawsuit claims, in part, that the City’s new public art mandate violates developer’s First Amendment free speech rights.
 Those rights include the right to refrain from speaking, and art is clearly a form of speech.
 Thus, requiring property owners to install the works of government-approved artists forces the owners to speak against their will.
 It requires property owners to publicize ideas that are not their own, and which they would not otherwise present, before they can exercise the right to use their property.
 This is not “free” speech; it is compelled speech.